Old Fort Erie

 Canada's Bloodiest Battlefield.

-The year is 1812.
-You're far from home in the unknown wilds of Upper Canada.
-The place is Fort Erie, and war is in the air.
-All around you are the exciting sights and sounds of men preparing for battle.
-Step back into a time of red coats, black powder and gray fortress walls.
+The year is 1814.
+You’re far from home in the unknown wilds of Upper Canada.
+The U.S. have captured Fort Erie.
+All around you are the sights and sounds of a Fort under siege and men preparing for non-stop fighting.
+Step back into a time of wool uniforms, black powder and gray fortress walls.
 Over 200 years of living history resides within, at Old Fort Erie.

 Experience the sights and sounds of the fort under siege at this War of 1812 National Historic Site.
-Choose your side: join British or American soldiers on a tour of the grounds and authentic buildings, and be sure to check out the musket demonstrations.
+See the War of 1812 from the perspectives of the various soldiers and warriors as you tour the grounds and authentic buildings, and be sure to check out the black powder demonstrations.

 Children 5 and under are FREE at all Niagara Parks attractions.